g-ongenae/assert-or-boom/doc/or/orHTTPVersionNotSupported.md

 # orHTTPVersionNotSupported

-Throw a Boom.HTTP Version Not Supported if the previous assertions where false.
+Throw a Boom.HTTP Version Not Supported if the previous assertions were false.

 ## Skeleton